Skip to Main Content

 Major engineering accomplishments continued throughout the 20th century, starting in 1903, with the Wright Brothers' first controlled flight of a powered airplane.
 The military developed airplanes for their operations.
 Wars throughout the century brought about other engineering advancements in bombs, guns, navigational systems, and submarines.
 Nuclear power was harnessed in this century, first for the atom bomb and later for power generation.
 The space race between the U.S. and U.S.S.R. resulted in the U.S. manned mission to the moon in 1969.
 Other major milestones included the rise of radio and television and the broadcasting industry, the widespread use of automobiles, and the rise of modern cities.

 From the mid-20th century to today, engineers have played important roles in bringing personal computers into popular use and developing the Internet.
 Engineering marvels continue to abound and manufacturing engineers continue to be important contributors to helping improve people's lives.
-The Society of Manufacturing Engineers, which was established in the 1930s in support of tool engineers, has since evolved to provide various career-support resources for manufacturing engineers.
-Today it works closely with manufacturing engineers and related professionals, companies, educators, schools, and communities to advance manufacturing and attract future generations.
+The Society of Manufacturing Engineers, which was established in 1932 as the American Society of Tool Engineers, has since evolved to provide various career-support resources for manufacturing engineers.
+Today, it works closely with manufacturing engineers and related professionals, companies, educators, schools, and communities to advance manufacturing and attract future generations.

 Related Professions